wlandau/r-multiverse.github.io/review.md

 1. Includes a license from the "Recommended licenses" section at the end of this policy.
 1. Does not have an advisory in the [R Consortium Advisory Database](https://github.com/RConsortium/r-advisory-database).
 1. Is not part of the CRAN mirror at <https://github.com/cran>.

-and if the author of the [pull request](https://github.com/r-multiverse/contributions/pulls):

-1. Is a [public member](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-your-membership-in-organizations/publicizing-or-hiding-organization-membership) of one of the trusted [GitHub organizations](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/about-organizations) listed at <https://github.com/r-multiverse/contributions/blob/main/organizations>.

 ## Manual review